Reports to: Assistant Director, Health

 CCI is striving to incorporate racial equity and justice in its programming and outreach.
 We strongly encourage candidates with such an interest and commitment to apply.

 Duties will evolve and will likely include the following:

 - Work closely with the Assistant Director and other program staff to provide support for all aspects of Accelerating Investments for Healthy Communities.
 Duties will include but are not limited to:

-- take notes at meetings and on phone calls;
+- Taake notes at meetings and on phone calls

-- support the selection process for future cohorts, including coordinating outreach and recruitment efforts, processing and organizing applications, scheduling interviews, and other process coordination; and
+- Support the selection process for future cohorts, including coordinating Outreach and recruitment efforts, processing and organizing applications, Scheduling interviews, and other process coordination

 - Draft and edit program-related documents including web content, internal and external correspondence, memos, presentations, talking points, and proposals for internal and external meetings